vlntnnmlv/cub3d/README.md

 # cub3d

-Graphical project implement ray-casting.
+Graphical project implementing ray-casting.
 Currently can be build only on MacOS systems.